wp-plugins/bns-featured-category/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.7 =
+* Released August 2014
+* Add new constants for use with plugin path and URL functionality
+* Added CSS wrapper class to separate shortcode style elements from widget usage
+* Added new option "Featured Image First" to display before balance of post
+* Added new style enqueue statement to read from update safe folder
+* Added sanity check to ensure there are "child categories" to display
+* Fixed sort order implementation
+* Updated inline documentation
+* Updated `readme.txt`

 = 2.6 =
 * Released March 2014
 * Added `bnsfc-container` wrapper CSS element